-Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Franklin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
 Overall, Franklin is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Franklin who work in office and administrative support (15.54%), sales jobs (10.55%), and management occupations (6.56%).
+There are especially a lot of people living in Franklin who work in office and administrative support (14.33%), sales jobs (9.73%), and management occupations (7.57%).

-The citizens of Franklin are slightly better educated than the national average of 21.84% for all cities and towns, with 21.72% of adults in Franklin having a bachelor's degree or advanced degree.
+The education level of Franklin citizens is a little higher than the average for US cities and towns: 23.98% of adults in Franklin have at least a bachelor's degree.

-The per capita income in Franklin in 2010 was $24,471, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $97,884 for a family of four.
+The per capita income in Franklin in 2010 was $25,335, which is upper middle income relative to Indiana and the nation.
+This equates to an annual income of $101,340 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.